zyzek/LEAPs/content/leaps/leap-7.md

 ## Simple Summary

-This LEAP proposes the distribution of LYRA, which has been structured to incentivise key participants in the protocol to create the best outcomes for each other.
+This LEAP proposes the distribution of the LYRA token.

 ## Specification